 You can check the statuses of various Webex services by going to Status.and selecting

-You can upload your organization logo to enhance your users' experience with Webex applications by going to Branding section.
+You can upload your organization logo to enhance your users experience with Webex applications.
+Go to Branding section.
 Upload your own logo by choosing Use your own logo and clicking the blank field.
-See Configure Branding for Your Webex Site for more advanced branding configurations.and scrolling to the
+See Configure Branding for Your Webex Site for more advanced branding configurations.and scroll to the

-If you are planning on providing support for your users, you can go to Support section.
+If you are planning to provide support services for your users, you can go to Support section.
 Enter in custom problem reports or help site URLs so your users can submit issues regarding your Webex site.and scrolling to the

 Register devices for people and workspaces:

 Find out what devices and applications are supported: Supported Devices and Applications for Webex Services

 Set up call settings:

 Set up call features:

 See this article for supported calling feature for all Webex-based call services.

 Read about the best practices to set up an organization: Best practices on setting up a Control Hub organization